intel/llvm/sycl/doc/GetStartedGuide.md

 The test location is selected depending on test nature:

- - A test which depends only on tools and libraries produced during build of the repository can be put to in-source LIT.
+ - A test which depends only on tools and libraries produced during build of the repository can be put to in-tree LIT.
 Also the tests for a feature under active development requiring atomic change for tests and product can be put to [sycl/test/on-device](../../sycl/test/on-device) temporarily.
 It is developer responsibility to move the tests to DPC++ E2E test suite once feature is